GRardT/Youtube-Uploader/README.md

 ### Automation features not working
 - **Start with Windows**: Requires `pywin32` and `winshell` packages
   - Install with: `pip install pywin32 winshell`
+  - After enabling, verify the shortcut appears in Task Manager → Startup tab
+  - If not appearing: Disable and re-enable the setting to recreate the shortcut
   - Restart Windows after enabling
+  - The app registers itself in the Windows StartupApproved registry automatically
 - **Notifications**: Requires `win11toast` package
   - Install with: `pip install win11toast`
   - Only works on Windows 10/11